awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 ## Restart Your WorkSpace<a name="client-restart-workspace"></a>

 If you are experiencing issues with your WorkSpace, you can restart it\.
 Restarting a WorkSpace disconnects you from your WorkSpace, so that it can be shut down and restarted\.
+Your user data, operating system, and system settings are not affected\.
+This process takes several minutes to finish\.

+**Important**
 To avoid losing changes, save any open documents and other application files before you restart your WorkSpace\.
-Your user data, operating system, and system settings are not affected\.

 **To restart your WorkSpace**